The manual for art that outlasts its marketplace.

 A read-only service continuously resolves every shard, hashes what it gets back, and compares that hash against the onchain record.
 It reads only public data, so anyone can run the same checks and reach the same result.
 The per-token Permanence Status panel on each token page surfaces this live, with every row linking to its raw source.
 Do not trust us; reproduce it.

-Permanence-native (EVM)
+Permanence-native

 List, offer, and swap, gaslessly.